MarcoWorms/learn.js/README.md

 console.log("dong!")
 ```

 In the example above we'll see dong! before ding! and this is only possible because `ding` was put on hold by `setTimeout`, so `ding` acted as a callback.
-With this we can better understand how callbacks help dealing with executing code that doesn't follow the synchronous structure, but they have a problem that as soon as you start using them you`ll find out
+With this we can better understand how callbacks help dealing with executing code that doesn't follow the synchronous structure, but they have a problem that as soon as you start using them you`ll find out.

 Lets meet our friend "callback hell"